asjuan/fakeloader/README.md

 Fake Loader is a simple tool to retrieve data stored in plain text files.
 It is targeted for the .Net Framework version 4.5+.

-Nowadays it doesn't the flavor, testing is a must.
-There are several good practices around, sometimes you use mocks or stubs, prior to concrete implementations.
+It doesn't matter the flavor, testing is a must.
+There are several good practices around, sometimes to use mocks or stubs, prior to concrete implementations.
 But some times you just need to take a shortcut and retrieve something to test functionallity.

 One common approach is to implement a MotherClass or a Factory so your tests can invoke it.
 From my experience I know that it requires effort to maintain that additional piece of code.
 That's the problem this little library tries to address,